rerun-io/rerun/docs/content/architecture.md

 The advantage of immediate mode is that is removes all state management.
 There is no callbacks that are called when some state has already changed, and the state of the blueprint is always in sync with what you see on screen.

-Immediate mode is also a forcing function, forcing us to relentlessly optimize our code.
+Immediate mode is also a forcing function, pressuring us to relentlessly optimize our code.
 This leads to a very responsive GUI, where there is no "hickups" when switching data source or doing time scrubbing.

 Of course, this will only take us so far.
 In the future we plan on caching queries and work submitted to the renderer so that we don't perform unnecessary work each frame.
 We also plan on doing larger operation in background threads.
 This will be necessary in order to support viewing large datasets, e.g. several million points.
 The plan is still to do so within an immediate mode framework, retaining most of the advantages of stateless code.